o-be-one/comfyui-amd-container/README.md

 ## TODO

+- [ ] clean documentation
 - [ ] ensure compatibility with Docker
+- [ ] set a defined ComfyUI version
 - [ ] use GitHub Actions to build and push the container to GitHub registry (and remove the build step in compose)
+- [ ] add DependaBot to keep ComfyUI up to date